forem/forem/docs/frontend/dynamic-imports.md

 JavaScript module on the fly for functionality that is not needed immediately for the page to be usable.

-Here are a couple of examples of this on DEV:
+Here are a couple of examples of dynamic import usage on DEV:

 - The
   [Onboarding flow](https://github.com/thepracticaldev/dev.to/blob/master/app/javascript/packs/Onboarding.jsx#L28).